clipmagic/ChatAI/docs/admin-guide/processchatai-config.md

 Smaller batches reduce system load and risk of timeouts.
 Larger batches complete faster but may increase load on larger sites.

-Batching allows re-indexing to be performed safely on sites with large numbers of pages.

 ---

 ##### Dry Run

 When enabled, the re-index process runs in report-only mode.

-No changes are made to stored vectors, allowing administrators to preview the scope and impact of a re-index operation safely.
+No changes are made to stored vectors, allowing administrators to safely preview scope and impact.

+---

+##### Force All Pages to Be Reindexed

+Forces ChatAI to rebuild vector entries for **all eligible pages**, even if they appear unchanged.

+When enabled:

+- existing vector entries are discarded,
+- all eligible pages are reprocessed from scratch.

+This is useful when:

+- indexing or extraction logic has changed,
+- rendering behaviour was adjusted,
+- or a clean rebuild is required.

+Because this operation can be resource-intensive, it should be used deliberately.

 ---